-SEC.
-5.01 UNDERSTANDING OF THE PROJECT (15%)
+Sec.
+5.01 UNDERSTANDING OF THE PROJECT (5%)

-- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror identified pertinent issues and potential problems related to the project? - 3) To what degree has the offeror demonstrated an understanding of the deliverables the state expects it to provide? - 4) Has the offeror demonstrated an understanding of the state's time schedule and can meet it?
+- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror identified pertinent issues and potential problems related to the project?

-SEC.
-5.02 METHODOLOGY USED FOR THE PROJECT (30%)
+Sec.
+5.02 METHODOLOGY USED FOR THE PROJECT (15%)